chunqiuyiyu/bing-chat-prompt-keywords/README.md

 `search_query`: a command that you can use to perform a web search on any topic you want. like `force_search`.
 > I want to search for this ;search_query

+`summarize`: This is particularly handy when using Bing Chat in the Edge Sidebar.
+> Summarize this article or webpage into a bullet point list ;summarize

 ## T

 `translate`: translate a word or a sentence.